 For neither is circumcision anything, nor uncircumcision, but a new creation.Galatians 6:15(NASB)

-Paul's emphasis in his Galatian epistle was that because we are saved by grace through faith and we are to live the same way.
-We are saved by grace through faith and not by works of the Law.. we are also to live by grace through faith, and not by keeping religious rules or partaking in legalistic practices or cultural customs.
+Paul's emphasis in his Galatian epistle was that we are saved by grace through faith and we are to live the same way.
+We are saved by grace through faith and not by works of the Law...
+AND we are also to live by grace through faith and not by keeping religious rules or partaking in legalistic practices or cultural customs.
 We are not saved by works of the law or through man's merit - but by grace through faith in Christ.

 Those who looked forward to the coming Messiah, in the dispensation of the Law were saved by grace through their faith, which was reckoned as righteousness.
-We who look back to the cross, in this dispensation of grace, are also saved by grace through faith - and we too are reckoned as righteous.
+We who look back to the Cross, in this dispensation of grace, are also saved by grace through faith - and we too are reckoned as righteous.
 And our salvation was bought and paid for by the shed blood of Jesus Christ.

 The Cross of Christ was the pivotal point in history when the curse of the Law was broken and the price of sin was paid for in full.
 The shed blood of Christ was history's defining moment... when the icy grip of death on the throat of humanity was supernaturally broken by Christ's sacrificial death and glorious resurrection.

 Before the Cross, the curse of the Law was on all men - Jew and Gentile alike.
 But God chose Israel to be His own people.
 He redeemed them from Egypt and adopted them as His own sons.
 Israel was chosen to be the one way through which mankind could be redeemed, for the Messiah was to be born from the seed of Abraham, through the tribe of Judah, of the house of David.